jsslai/Argo/Documentation/Decode-Enums.md

 extension Role: Decodable { }
 ```

 "THAT'S IT?!
-How?"
-You ask.
+How?", you ask.
 Enums with a raw type like `String` or `Int`
 conform to `RawRepresentable` and we added a default [implementation] for these
 cases.
+These types of enums can be assigned the raw value that represents each
+case or Swift will automatically assign a raw value for you.
+In this instance,
+each case has a raw value of a `String` that is that case name, like `case
+User = "User"`.
+With an `Int`, Swift would automatically assign the top case to
+`0` and increment by one for each case afterward.

 [implementation]: ../Argo/Extensions/RawRepresentable.swift